-- (a) plan and perform the audit on the basis of their assessment of audit risks, determining where to direct their work and to allocate resources to ensure that the audit is tailored to the circumstances of the audited body.
+- a. plan and perform the audit, on the basis of their assessment of audit risks, determining where to direct their work and to allocate resources to ensure that the audit is tailored to the circumstances of the audited body.
 They should obtain such information and explanations as they consider necessary to provide themselves with sufficient evidence to meet their responsibilities under statute and the Code.
-Auditors are not expected to review or perform detailed tests of all financial or other systems and processes or of all accounting procedures and transactions: - (b) have regard to the principle that each part of the audit needs to be viewed in the context of the whole, or integrated, audit.
-No one part stands alone and work in relation to one element of the audit informs work in relation to other elements: - (c) have regard to the fact that local government bodies operate and deliver their services in a range of partnerships and other forms of joint working or contracts with other public sector, voluntary or private sector bodies.
-Auditors should therefore consider whether they need to follow public money into and across such arrangements; - (d) discuss with the audited body the need for timely and effective production of working papers and other information required for audit so that the process can be carried out as efficiently and effectively as possible;
+Auditors are not expected to review or perform detailed tests of all financial or other systems and processes or of all accounting procedures and transactions; - b. have regard to the principle that each part of the audit needs to be viewed in the context of the whole, or integrated, audit.
+No one part stands alone and work in relation to one element of the audit informs work in relation to other elements; - c. have regard to the fact that local government bodies operate and deliver their services in a range of partnerships and other forms of joint working or contracts with other public, private or third sector bodies.
+Auditors should therefore consider whether they need to follow public money into and across such arrangements;

-- (e) establish effective co-ordination arrangements with internal audit.
-Auditors should seek to place maximum reliance on the work of internal audit whenever possible; - (f) co-operate with other external auditors and the Commission, and provide information to the Commission (both locally and nationally), to enable knowledge of good practice to be transferred effectively across local government and from one audited body to another: - (g) have regard to the wider system of regulation of local government bodies, and establish effective co-ordination arrangements with the Commission and other statutory inspectorates to minimise the burden of regulation on audited bodies, so far as is consistent with the discharge of auditors' responsibilities, and to make best use of overall audit and inspection resources; and - (h) adopt a constructive and positive approach wherever possible, thereby supporting and encouraging worthwhile change, while providing independent scrutiny and assurance, and fulfilling their statutory and professional responsibilities.
+- d. discuss with the audited body the need for timely and effective production of working papers and other information required for audit, so that the process can be carried out as efficiently and effectively as possible; - e. establish effective coordination arrangements with internal audit.
+Auditors should seek to place maximum reliance on the work of internal audit whenever possible; - f. cooperate with other external auditors and the Commission, and provide information to the Commission (both locally and nationally), to enable knowledge of good practice to be transferred effectively across local government and from one audited body to another; - g. establish effective coordination arrangements, including for sharing information, with the Commission, its partner inspectorates and other review agencies and other appointed auditors, to minimise the burden of regulation on audited bodies, so far as is consistent with the discharge of auditors' responsibilities, and to make best use of overall audit and inspection resources; and - h. adopt a constructive and positive approach wherever possible, thereby supporting and encouraging worthwhile change, while providing independent scrutiny and assurance, and fulfilling their statutory and professional responsibilities.